unbalancedparentheses/data_science_in_julia_for_hackers/documentation/Bookdown.md

     </ul>
     ```

-    Now you can open the .html file and see that the section dividers are now displayed in the left-side index of the book.
+    Finally, you can open the .html file and see that the section dividers are now displayed in the left-side index of the book.